-The boy is long forgotten, but the love I discovered back then for roller coasters and the adrenaline rush that comes along with riding them accompanies me to this day.
+The boy has been long forgotten, but the love I discovered back then for roller coasters and the adrenaline rush that comes along with riding them accompanies me to this day.

 I came, I saw, I fell in love!
 And now it’s your turn! 😊

-For you to make the most out of your visit to this magical place, here is an accessible guide with answers to why, when, how much and other burning questions (maybe except the question of whether Prince Charming is available for a date).
+For you to make the most out of your visit to this magical place, I give you this humbly written guide, with answers to questions like why, when, how much, etc. (maybe except the question of whether Prince Charming is available for a date).

-Well, simply because that beyond the fact that this is a high-quality amusement park with creative and unique rides, it’s also really is one of the happiest places on earth whether you’re five or eighty-five.
+Well, simply because beyond it being a high-quality amusement park with creative and unique rides, it also really is one of the happiest places on earth whether you’re five or eighty-five.
 There are rides that are suitable for any age and even if it’s not exactly your cup of tea, the scenery and the side attractions will make sure to get you into the atmosphere.
-Whether you grew up watching Disney movies or not, the park invites its visitors to go deeper into the experience and live the dream even if only for a day.
+Whether you grew up watching Disney movies or not, the park invites its visitors to go deeper into the experience and live the dream, even if only for a day.

-I don’t know about you, but to escape to a parallel universe of fairytale like decor, adrenalin jumps and the sweet smell of caramel and popcorn sounds to me like a wonderful way to spend a day while in Paris.
-To me, more than anything else, that’s what makes a visit to the park so special: the ability to draw in the visitor into a world that is all fun and joy, just like the ending of a typical Disney movie.
+I don’t know what about you, but to escape to a parallel universe of fairytale-like decor, adrenalin jumps and the sweet smell of caramel and popcorn sounds to me like a wonderful way to spend a day while in Paris.
+For me, more than anything else, this is what makes a visit to the park so special: its ability to draw in the visitor into a world that’s all fun and joy, just like the ending of a typical Disney movie.

 “Ok, you’ve convinced us, when are we going?”

 the summer.
-Although I’m a summer kind girl, I still don’t think it’s anyone’s priority to spend a sweaty eternity queueing to the rides, during the hottest and most crowded season of the year.
-All the children of Europe (and not only them) are on summer vacation at this point, which means that the park is full of families far more than usual.
+Although I’m a summer kind of girl, I still don’t think it’s anyone’s priority to spend a sweaty eternity queueing to rides, during the hottest and most crowded season of the year.
+All Europe’s children (and not only them) are on summer vacation at this point, which means that the park is full of families far more than usual.

-Similarly to Christmas, this time also, there are parades and special events that take place during the season.
-For example, if you’ve always dreamt of visiting the park dressed up as your favorite character but by chance you’ve also passed the age of 12, you’ll be happy to hear that at the end of the month comes up the only event of the year you’ll be allowed to do so: Halloween night’s party!
-(During the rest of the year the park doesn’t allow entry to dressed up adults for security reasons).
+Similarly to Christmas, there are parades and special events that take place during the season.
+For example, if you’ve always dreamt of visiting the park dressed up as your favorite character, but, by chance you happen to be over the age of 12, you’ll be happy to hear that at the end of the month comes up the only event of the year during which you’ll be allowed to do so: Halloween night’s party!
+(During the rest of the year the park doesn’t allow entry to dressed-up adults for security reasons).